sgmurphy/wordpress-plugins/funnel-builder/readme.txt

 4. Start creating Funnels.

 == Change log ==

+= 3.4.6 (Jul 19, 2024) =
+* Improved: Checkout: Compatibility with FooEvents for WooCommerce for FooEvents updated. (#6448)
+* Improved: Checkout: Compatibility with MercadoPago gateway updated. (#5498)
+* Fixed: Checkout: WooCommerce Order attribution was not working for a few cases after WooCommerce v9.1 (#6467)
+* Fixed: Checkout: The corner radius for the place order button was not working with Oxygen Builder. (#6419)

 = 3.4.5 (Jul 15, 2024) =
 * Added: Compatibility with WordPress version 6.6.(#6422)